sharkey34/liveU-portfolio-iOS/README.md

 # Live U

-Live U is an application that connects local Artists and Venues with focus on local student artists.
+Live U is an application that connects local Artists and Venues with a focus on local student artists.
 The purpose of the application is to reduce the time and money associated with finding quality local acts to play at the Venue.

 ## Screenshots ##